edilsonynad/get-lenovo-pc/readme.md

 ## Usage

-Access the following route to have access to the swagger documentation for this app api.
+Access the following route to have access to the rest api.

 ```
 http://localhost:3000/lenovo-laptops